-N O telephone calls rout him before twelve noon.
+NO telephone calls rout him before twelve noon.
 The dilapidated robe and slippers are always convenient for a few hours of loafing.
 Or they make an ideal costume for, say, chucking one's head under the bath shower for a shampoo.
 The sleeves are too short to get wet, and the collar . . . who cares about the collar?
 It isn't silk.

-On Sunday Mr. Thorne is quite given to puttering.
-First there is the paper to be rescued from the doorstep.
+On Sunday Mr. Thorne is quite given First there is the paper to puttering. to be rescued from the doorstep.
 But before it is entirely read, how about an egg (fried sunny-side-up) and a cup of coffee?
 Mr. Thorne is not immune to bragging slightly about his culinary talents.
 Only on one outrageous occasion did he permit a thin slice of toast to burn, and that was the time his mother called Mr. Thorne and informed him that William Powell was wanted at the studio for some added scenes and retakes.

 But, thankfully, these interruptions to his peace are few and far between.
 Sometimes he breakfasts on a tall white stool from the ledge in the kitchen.
-Now and then, when he is in a particularly elegant mood, he carefully sets a corner of the living room table with a napkin, a sugar bowl, a bottle of cream, a package of cigarettes and an ash tray.
+Now and then, when he is in a particularly elegant mood, he carefully sets a corner of the living room table with a napkin, a sugar bowl, a bottle of cream, a package of cigarettes and an ash the same: Mr. Thorne will raise himself lanquidly from his reclining position on the red divan and offer a high ballalthough he invariably recommends wine.
+With the slightest bit of encouragement, he ambles into the kitchen and procures a keg of the stuff which he sets down in the middle of the floor between the visitor and himself.
+Embellished with a large box of cocktail wafers, this informal repast will always prove an incentive for numerous in-teresting talks on music, literature, edu-cation and the erotic.
+Or the relative merits of tailors, the relative shortcomings of motion picture producers and other byways of Hollywood conversation.
+Now and then the flow of talk is interrupted with:

 Now and again, during these Sundays at home, a pal will drop in for a friendly visit with Mr. Thorne.
-On such occasions the procedure is always the same:
+On such occasions the procedure is always